OfficeDev/Project-docs-pr/project/api/DraftProjectResource.md

 #### <a name="SetCustomFieldValue_String_fieldName,_Object_value_"></a>SetCustomFieldValue(String fieldName, Object value)

-Sets a custom field on the project resource.
+Sets a custom field on the draft project resource.

 ##### Syntax